-Used fuel is stored at the reactors for up to ten years.
-It is then transferred to a dry storage facility for spent based on the Macstor system designed by AECL.
+Used fuel is stored at the reactors for six to ten years.
+It is then transferred to a dry storage facility (DICA) at Cernavoda based on the Macstor system designed by AECL, where it will remain for about 50 years as the responsibility of Nuclearelectrica.
 The first module was commissioned in 2003.

-A 14 MWt Triga research reactor is operating at Pitesti, and a 2 MW Russian unit is being decommissioned at Bucharest-Magurele.
+A 14 MWt Triga research reactor is operated by RAAN at Pitesti, and a 2 MW Russian VVR-S unit is being decommissioned at Bucharest-Magurele.

 Regulation and safety

 The Ministry for Education and Research includes the National Agency for Atomic Energy which has a technical and research role.